 Funding for tobacco prevention and cessation programs in Virginia increased by about $2 million in fiscal year 2019 from the previous fiscal year.
 Unfortunately, this is likely to be an increase only for this year as the increase was due to a one-time settlement of a dispute with tobacco companies over a portion of tobacco Master Settlement Agreement payments.

-In 2017, priorities for the American Lung Association in Virginia will include working to ensure prevention and cessation programs are funded, an increase in the cigarette excise tax, and parity between taxes on cigarettes and other tobacco products.
+In 2019, priorities for the American Lung Association in Virginia will include working to ensure prevention and cessation programs are funded at a minimum at historic levels, a significant increase in the cigarette excise tax, and parity between taxes on cigarettes and other tobacco products

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.